jonobri/dexy/README.md

 sudo pmset -b disablesleep 1   # and don't sleep when the lid closes
 ```

 `dexy off` reverses both.
-That's the whole trick — no daemon, no menu-bar app,
+That's the whole trick—no daemon, no menu-bar app,
 nothing running in the background.
 When dexy is on, it's on because the system
 flag is set, and `dexy status` reads that same flag back, so the two can never
 drift out of sync.